Increased demand for plug-in hybrid electric vehicles this year (2020)

 Additionally, Volkswagen has flourished in the electric vehicle market with its Golf GTE being a successful sale this year.
 It revealed its first-generation Golf in 1974 and it was, and still is, a hit within the automobile world.
 It's no wonder that this consistently top-selling car is now available in a sophisticated plug-in hybrid electric.
 When driving on the pure-electric motor, the 2020 Golf GTE plug-in hybrid has a range of up to 30 miles, with the driver then able to rely on the 1.4l petrol engine until they're able to plug the car into a charging point.
 When using a public charger, the Golf GTE can be charged to full capacity in under 2 and half hours.
 The development of the Golf GTE was a wise choice for Volkswagen; it provides an opportunity for customers to dip their toes into the world of battery-powered vehicles before committing to go full-electric.

 So, the growth of the PHEV market is expected to continue in 2021, especially as consumers and businesses want to become more familiar with electric plug-ins.
-There is increased pressure from the government encouraging drivers to make the switch to electric, with PHEVs often being seen as a compromisable middle ground between a petrol/diesel engine and pure electric vehicle.
+There is increased pressure from the government encouraging drivers to make the switch to electric, with PHEVs often being seen as a compromisable middle ground between a petrol/diesel engine and a pure electric vehicle.
 The sale of new petrol and diesel vans and cars are due to be banned by 2030 under new government guidance, with hybrid vehicles given an extra 5 years saving grace.
 The ban on the sale of hybrids is set to take effect by 2035.
-However, there is a wide discussion of plug-in hybrids to still be sold if they can travel 'significant distance' emitting zero-emissions.
-Therefore, we're likely to continue to see PHEVs take a larger portion of market-share than before.
+However, there is a wide discussion of plug-in hybrids to still be sold if they can travel a 'significant distance' emitting zero emissions.
+Therefore, we're likely to continue to see PHEVs take a larger portion of market share than before.
 And with affordable business contract hire and finance lease offers, driving an electric vehicle isn't as unattainable as it once may have seemed.